 A lot of people are disappointed when they experience the Lights after having seen other people’s photos.
 And I can see why.
 They are nowhere near as bright to the naked eye as they are in a photograph with a long exposure.
 All these photos were taken with between 3 and 10 second exposures.
 That’s up to 10 seconds worth all added together.
 No wonder they look so vivid.

 But out there in the cold and dark, with a coachload of tourists going a bit nuts about ten meters from me, I was still blown away.
 I’m not one for talking to myself, but even I couldn’t stop myself from breathing ‘Holy Cr*p!’ under my breath every time I took another shot!

-I used my lovely SLR, but you can still get great photos with any digital camera, or even with a Go Pro.
-Follow this link for tips on Aurora Photography with a GoPro.
+I used my lovely SLR, but you can still get great photos with any digital camera, or you can even do aurora photography with a GoPro.

 The next morning I saw on the news that the Lights had been visible in parts of the UK, so I guess I really did get lucky.